Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 The libraries or drivers that were used will also need to be uploaded to the newly created spark cluster in Synapse workspace.

-How to upload libraries in spark pool: https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries
+How to upload libraries in spark pool: [Upload libraries to your Spark pool] (https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries)

 ![image](https://user-images.githubusercontent.com/7907123/162150363-8e821bd8-76b6-4b54-9cd2-c3f69b7cb57d.png)